muratk3n/thirdwave/en/tweets/2020/week29c.md

 ---

-Got my mouse right click back.
+Got my right mouse "click-key" back.
 Yes, that is mouse click through keyboard (I have remapped cert keys to be 'mouse clicks'.
 It's all geared for speed...)